How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 Depression and Emotional Numbness

-Without adequate nutrition, the brain struggles to regulate mood.
+Without adequate nutrition, the brain and body struggle to regulate mood.
 Many people experience:

 • Persistent sadness